vizhub-core/vite-export-template/README.md

 ```

 If it worked correctly, you should see your running viz appear!

-Once it's working, you can automate updates from VizHub by:

- * Updating the `vizhub-download` script to point to your viz
- * Running the `vizhub-pull` script whenever you want to get the latest out of VizHub

 This setup uses NPM workspaces, so the import syntax in VizHub works "out of the box" with no need for modification.
 You get a standard Vite project, so you can use the Vite build system to generate static assets for hosting.